7AKCompany/AKWebsite.github.io/index.md

 - [Contact Us](https://github.com/7AKCompany/AKWebsite.github.io/blob/gh-pages/index.md#contact-us)

 ## Unity Assets
-In this section you will be able to see all my created assets for Unity 3D My main motivationn for creating assets was to let people create wonderfull games
+In this section you will be able to see all my created assets for Unity 3D
+My main motivationn for creating assets was to let people create simple and yet wonderfull games without spending a tons of money, or searching internet for hours to find parts of code for you mechanics.
+Here I will publish my created assets with core functionalities.

 ## iOS Apps
-In this section you will be able to see all my created iOS apps
+In this section you will be able to see all my created iOS apps.
+Currently there are three iOS apps in development but very soon you will see them, my friend.

 ## About Me
 I am a passionate software developer with interest in two fields: app development and game development.
 This Page was created to show all my work to you, my dear visitor.